Symptoms of respiratory infections including COVID-19

 Children and young people who usually go to school, college or childcare and who live with someone who has a positive coronavirus test result should continue to go as normal.

-It can be difficult to know when to seek help if your child is unwell.
 If you are worried about your child, especially if they are under two years old, then you should seek medical help.

 Long COVID symptoms include:

 - problems with memory or concentration (‘brain fog’)